 The Appalachian Trail is a long, arduous hike from the south to the north.
 One of the most important things you need to do when hiking this trail is how to resupply on it.

 In this blog post, we will go over some tips and tricks for how to resupply on the Appalachian Trail so that your hike can be as enjoyable as possible without worrying about how much food you have left or how soon your next meal will come around, and this leads to the question of how to resupply on the Appalachian Trail?

-Two primary methods of resupplying are available, in town and pre-built packages you mail to yourself.
-Long ago bounce boxes were a primary means to getting food when there were fewer trail options, but today town resupplies offer you many options for changing tastes.
+Two primary methods of resupplying are available in town and pre-built packages you mail to yourself.
+Long ago, bounce boxes were a primary means of getting food when there were fewer trail options, but today town resupplies offer you many options for changing tastes.

 How Do You Get Food on the Appalachian Trail?

 There is somehow a belief by many new to thru-hiking that you are actively needing to hunt and catch food while on the trail, or that you need to know all the plants and what is edible but this is far from the truth.

 On the trail, you will cross paths with towns, gas stations, hostels, and many other places that you can use to resupply.